 - Resist the urge to point a finger or place blame for your resignation.

+While certainly not complicated, there's a nuance to effective business communication.
 A resignation letter is just one part of the departure process.
-Before you make your announcement, start to put all your affairs in order at work.
+Before you announce that you are quitting your job, start to put all your affairs in order at work.
 Afterward, maintain your professionalism and do your best work right up until the very end.
-The company won't remember your letter as much as they'll remember your attitude.
+Once you have told your current employer you intend to leave you can focus on wrapping up outstanding projects or assisting the person who will take over for you.
+During the notice period, you are still an employee of the company and need to behave in a professional manner.
+Your former boss and coworkers won't remember your letter as much as they'll remember your attitude.